 As an accomplished scholar who earned her Ph.D. in Human Development from Virginia Tech in 2008, Marianne holds many degrees in a variety of academic disciplines.
 Verlag Publishers published her dissertation, The Lived Experience of Adult Faith Formation in an Online Learning Community, in 2009.
 Marianne earned her Bachelor of Arts in English from Skidmore College and her Master of Arts in English and Education from Columbia University’s Teachers College.
 She received her Master of Arts in Religious Education from the Pontifical University of St. Thomas Aquinas, and she furthered her religious education with an Advanced Catechetical Diploma from the Vatican Congregation for the Clergy.
 She also completed graduate courses in distance education at Penn State University.

-In the academic community, Marianne currently serves on the Board of Directors of the International Partnership for Human Development and on the Audit Committee of the Distance Education and Training Council.
-She is secretary of the Board of Trustees of Catholic Distance University.
+In the academic community, Marianne currently serves as a public member of the Board of Commissioners of the Association of Theological Schools.
+She is also secretary of the Board of Trustees of Catholic Distance University.
 From 2000 to 2005, she served as associate director of the Board of Trustees for the Arlington Catholic Herald Diocesan Newspaper.
 She also volunteered at her local parish for many years as a Eucharistic minister.
 Marianne was invested as a Dame of Malta in 1998, and she served as a commissioner of the Accrediting Commission of the Distance Education and Training Council from 1998 to 2005.

 EWTN Catholic Cable Television has featured Marianne on EWTN Live with Father Mitch Pacwa, and she has presented at numerous DETC workshops and panels through the years.
 She presented at the NCEA Conventions in 1993, 1994, and 1995; at the Diocese of Peoria, Diocesan Summer Institute in 1996; at the National Council of Catholic Women in 1998; and at the 2008 Annual Midwest Research to Practice Conference at Western Kentucky University.
 Marianne presented the keynote address at the Catechetical Conference, Diocese of Jackson, Miss., in 2009.
 She also served as a presenter at the Society for Phenomenology and Human Sciences at George Mason University in 2009 and at the National Association for Lay Ministry Annual Meeting in 2012.
 She participated in a doctoral seminar in phenomenology at the University of Utrecht in late July and early August 2013.